There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 But that doesn’t change the fact that crab rangoon, with its creamy filling full of crab flavor, makes a perfect appetizer for every Asian party.
 Not to mention, it tastes even when piping hot or served cold, with an accompanying sauce like soy sauce or duck sauce.

-While spring rolls are an authentic Chinese recipe, egg rolls are more like a product born from the cultural exchange between America and China.
+In contrast, egg rolls are more like a product born from the cultural exchange between America and China.
 Even traditional Chinese restaurants in the US have divided these dishes into two different categories.

 Compared to the Chinese native rolls, these egg rolls have a thicker and sturdier wrapping because the dough has flour and eggs.
 And most of the time, egg rolls are filled with pork and cabbages, less abundant than spring rolls.